 I drink a lot of water as standard and even more when I’m hiking, so easy hands-free access to water is vital for me.
 Therefore, I always carry a 3L Hydrapak water bladder in my backpack.
 I can drink on the go without having to stop and pull out a water bottle, and having 2-3 litres sitting next to my back is the best way to carry that weight.
 Del doesn’t use a bladder unless we are hiking in a very dry area where we have to carry more than 5 litres between us.
 Instead, we just share my water hose on the trail.
 When camping, having a water reservoir as well as our bottles is also handy, especially if the water source is far away.

 On shorter day hikes with just one backpack between us (which Del will most likely be carrying) we usually take one or both of our 1 litre Nalgene Tritan Wide Mouth water bottles.
-We’ve had these for years and love their durability, simple design, and looped carry strap.
+We’ve had these for years and they’re an essential part of our hiking gear setup.
+We love their durability, simple design, and looped carry strap.
 The wide mouth makes them easy to clean, although it makes drinking on the move a little bit challenging.

 On multi-day hikes, these bottles are handy around camp or for using at guesthouses.
 They have markings up the side, allowing us to measure the exact amount of water we need for cooking (although over the years this has rubbed off).
 They are the perfect size to use for filling up water at streams or taps, before sterilising with our Steripen.